Welcome to class 1

 The children will take part in outdoor learning every Thursday afternoon.
 The children will have the opportunity to explore the outdoor area, work as a team, go on bug hunts or complete an art project outdoors.
 Please remember to send your child in with some old trousers on a Thursday afternoon.

 Your child will receive a cross curricular choice board each half term you will be expected to complete a minimum of 4 activities per half term but you may complete as many as you wish.
 There will be an end date for the 4 activities to be completed by.
-Homework will not begin until after October half term for class 1 children.

 You may also receive small questionnaires or asked to share information on your child some weeks.
 This will then help to contribute to your child's final assessment in the summer term.